 - People marked Development Needed can only be put on a PIP (also known as an Initial Formal Warning) if their performance has become unsatisfactory against the standards set, they have had a one to one to that effect and been given a reasonable time to improve.

 Make sure everything is in writing.
 If someone says something to you about your performance but this is verbal and they refuse to confirm in writing one tip is to email confirming your understanding of the discussion.
 They can then either confirm or refute what was said.

 The full text of the agreement is on the right hand side of this page. since the original agreement we have made a number of key additional changes:

-- In September 2012 BT confirmed that the current approach of having cumulative quarterly performance ratings will cease and instead we will move to a rating based solely on that person’s performance in that quarter.
+- In September 2012 BT confirmed that the current approach of having cumulative quarterly performance ratings will cease and ratings will be based solely on that person’s performance in that quarter.

 Key safeguards in the agreement:

 As part of the levelling process an individual's performance will be compared with their peer group.
 The peer group should be individuals working on similar roles and objectives.
 People should not be marked down solely on the basis of their relative performance.
 Where an individual has met the standards as set by his or her manager the rating will not be changed but the standards, if set too low, will be revised for the period going forward and communicated to the individual.